 Referred to as “one of those red Italian things” from the 1968 movie ‘The Thomas Crown Affair, a 1967-made rare Ferrari convertible has proven that it is among those unique models that never go out of fashion.
 Owned by Eddie Smith Sr., the stunning red car – 1967 Ferrari 275 GTB/4*S NART Spyder, entered into a recent auction at Pebble Beach and was estimated to fetch $14 to $17 million by RM auctions.
 However, to everyone’s astonishment, the car sold for a record-breaking $27.5 million, making it the most expensive Ferrari ever sold at auction.

-The 1967 Ferrari NART Spyder is a limited edition, one among 10 units, which makes it all the more distinctive and an object of envy.
+The 1967 Ferrari NART Spyder is a limited edition, one among 10 units, making it all the more distinctive and an object of envy.
 The car has been named after the North American Racing Team.
-Through sources, it has been revealed that the now lucky owner of the red vroomer is a Canadian fashion entrepreneur – Lawrence Stroll, who is known as a motor racing enthusiast.
+Through sources, it has been revealed that the new lucky owner of the red vroomer is a Canadian fashion entrepreneur – Lawrence Stroll, who is known as a motor racing enthusiast.

 The 1967 Ferrari NART Spyder ranks now as the second most expensive car ever sold at public auction.
 The first being a 1954 Mercedes-Benz W196 that sold for $29.7 million.
 Proceeds from the auction are said to be donated to charity.